allenporter/home-assistant-summary-agent/README.md

 # home-assistant-summary-agent

-A Home Assistant Conversation Agent that summarizes the state of the Home
+A Home Assistant Conversation Agent that summarizes the state of the Home.

+This repository is no longer needed since we have developed [AI Task](https://www.home-assistant.io/integrations/ai_task/).

 ### Area Summary